DandyDeveloper/charts/charts/redis-ha/README.md

 https://kubernetes.io/docs/tutorials/security/seccomp/

-As a result, from this version onwards Kubernetes versions older than 1.19 will fail to install without the removal of `.Values.containerSeucrityContext.seccompProfile` and `.Values.haproxy.containerSeucrityContext.seccompProfile` (If HAProxy is enabled)
+As a result, from this version onwards Kubernetes versions older than 1.19 will fail to install without the removal of `.Values.containerSecurityContext.seccompProfile` and `.Values.haproxy.containerSecurityContext.seccompProfile` (If HAProxy is enabled)